 Currently approved EGFR TKIs have achieved considerable commercial success and have become the standard of care for patients with NSCLC with classical EGFRm which comprise approximately 69% of all EGFRm NSCLC patients.
 However, many of these therapies, including AstraZeneca plc's (AstraZeneca) third-generation EGFR TKI, osimertinib (TAGRISSO®), are minimally active against or not approved for use in a significant portion of NSCLC patients with uncommon EGFRm.
 This unmet need leaves many EGFRm NSCLC patients with few effective treatment options.
-Furmonertinib was designed to have strong inhibitory activity not only against classical EGFRm, but also against uncommon EGFRm, such as exon 20 insertion and PACC mutations which together account for approximately 22% of EGFRm NSCLC.
+Furmonertinib is currently approved and commercially distributed by Allist in China as a first-line therapy to treat classical EGFRm NSCLC.
+However, furmonertinib was designed to have strong inhibitory activity, not only against classical EGFRm, but also against uncommon EGFRm, such as exon 20 insertion and PACC mutations which together account for approximately 22% of EGFRm NSCLC.

-In clinical trials to date, across a patient population of over 700 patients, furmonertinib has demonstrated compelling activity against a broad range of EGFRm NSCLC, including both classical and uncommon EGFRm, and has been observed to be well tolerated.
-Furmonertinib retains many of the key advantages of third-generation EGFR TKIs compared to first- and second-generation EGFR TKIs, including overcoming T790M mutations that confer resistance, while also targeting a broader set of EGFRm.
-In 2022, Allist first reported the results of its FURLONG clinical trial, a double blind, placebo-controlled Phase 3 clinical trial of furmonertinib in first-line NSCLC patients with classical EGFRm.
-In FURLONG, furmonertinib demonstrated superior progression free survival (PFS) over the first generation EGFR TKI, gefitinib (IRESSA®), showing a median PFS of 20.8 months versus 11.1 months for gefitinib.
-Furmonertinib's ability to cross the blood-brain barrier was also demonstrated in this clinical trial with a central nervous system (CNS) metastases specific ORR of 91% versus 65% for gefitinib.
-Furmonertinib is potentially differentiated from third-generation EGFR TKIs approved for classical EGFRm NSCLC by its observed clinical activity against exon 20 insertions in the FAVOUR clinical trial and compelling preclinical data against PACC mutations.
+To date, furmonertinib has been evaluated in multiple clinical trials with an aggregate patient population of over 700 patients against a broad range of EGFRm NSCLC, including both classical and uncommon EGFRm.
+Based on the results of preclinical and clinical trials conducted to date, we believe that furmonertinib has the potential to retain many of the key advantages of third-generation EGFR TKIs compared to first- and second-generation EGFR TKIs, including overcoming T790M mutations that confer resistance, while also targeting a broader set of EGFRm.
+In 2022, Allist first reported the results of its FURLONG clinical trial, a double blind, placebo-controlled Phase 3 clinical trial of furmonertinib in firstline NSCLC patients with classical EGFRm.
+In FURLONG, furmonertinib was compared with the firstgeneration EGFR TKI, gefitinib, and demonstrated superior progression free survival (PFS) over gefitinib, showing a median PFS of 20.8 months versus 11.1 months for gefitinib.
+Furmonertinib's ability to cross the blood-brain barrier was also demonstrated in this clinical trial with a central nervous system (CNS) metastases specific ORR, which measured reduction of tumor size of at least 30% in brain metastases if present at the start of therapy, of 91% versus 65% for gefitinib.
+Based on observed clinical activity against exon 20 insertions in the FAVOUR clinical trial and observed activity against PACC mutations in preclinical studies, we believe furmonertinib is potentially differentiated from third-generation EGFR TKIs approved for classical EGFRm NSCLC.

 In the United States and European Union, standard of care for first-line therapy in EGFRm NSCLC involving exon 20 insertion mutations is platinum-based chemotherapy with pemetrexed, which has significantly lower response rates and DOR compared to results achieved in first-line patients with classical EGFRm who can be treated with approved third-generation EGFR TKIs.
 Over 9% of EGFRm NSCLC patients are estimated to have exon 20 insertion mutations.
 Two EGFR-targeted therapies, mobocertinib (EXKIVITY®) and amivantamab (RYBREVANT®), are approved in the United States for previously treated EGFRm NSCLC patients with exon 20 insertion mutations.
 However, both drugs lack sufficient brain penetrance to effectively treat brain metastasis.
-In addition, mobocertinib has considerable safety and tolerability drawbacks and amivantamab is an intravenously administered biologic with high administration burden.
-We believe furmonertinib has the potential to become a chemotherapy-free oral regimen in first-line EGFRm NSCLC patients with exon 20 insertion mutations given the clinical data generated in this patient population to date.
+In addition, mobocertinib has considerable safety and tolerability drawbacks.
+In October 2023, Takeda announced it is working with the FDA towards a voluntary withdrawal of mobocertinib in the United States for patients with EGFR exon 20 insertion mutation-positive locally advanced or metastatic NSCLC whose disease has progressed on or after platinum-based chemotherapy.
+Furthermore, amivantamab is an intravenously administered biologic with high administration burden.
+We believe furmonertinib, if approved, has the potential to become a chemotherapy-free oral regimen in first-line EGFRm NSCLC patients with exon 20 insertion mutations given the clinical data generated in this patient population to date.